VictoriaMetrics/VictoriaMetrics/docs/README.md

 * Field names are mapped to time series names prefixed with `{measurement}{separator}` value, where `{separator}` equals to `_` by default.
 It can be changed with `-influxMeasurementFieldSeparator` command-line flag.
 See also `-influxSkipSingleField` command-line flag.
 If `{measurement}` is empty or if `-influxSkipMeasurement` command-line flag is set, then time series names correspond to field names.
 * Field values are mapped to time series values.
 * Tags are mapped to Prometheus labels as-is.
+* If `-usePromCompatibleNaming` command-line flag is set, then all the metric names and label names are normalized to [Prometheus-compatible naming](https://prometheus.io/docs/concepts/data_model/#metric-names-and-labels) by replacing unsupported chars with `_`.
+  For example, `foo.bar-baz/1` metric name or label name is substituted with `foo_bar_baz_1`.

 For example, the following InfluxDB line: